Intel Officials Warn Russia Interfering in 2020 Elections To Re-Elect President Trump

 Sources told CBS News Trump was unaware of the classified House briefing, and was “furious” when he found out from House Republicans.
 Senior administration officials said that Trump reportedly “blew his stack” and repeatedly used an expletive.

-The briefing last week was led by election security official Shelby Pierson, and was first reported by The New York Times.
-According to the report, Russia’s interference includes hacking, weaponizing social media and attacks on election infrastructure, one of the sources said.
+The briefing last week was led by election security official Shelby Pierson and was first reported by The New York Times.
+According to CNN, Russia’s interference includes hacking, weaponizing social media and attacks on election infrastructure, one of the sources said.

 Trump has dismissed the claims as a democratic “hoax” and “misinformation campaign” designed to smear his re-election bid.
 Following the White House briefing, an irate Trump ousted outgoing acting director of national intelligence Joseph Maguire for having allowed the information about Russia’s interference to be included in the briefing, a White House official told CNN.
-Prior to his ousting, Maguire was under consideration to become permanent director of national intelligence.
+Prior to his ousting, Maguire was under consideration to become the permanent director of national intelligence.

 The intelligence officials who delivered the briefing said that while Russia does favor Trump, its attempts to influence the upcoming elections are not only for the purpose of re-electing the sitting president, but to raise questions about the overall integrity of the election process.